Dr. Elizabeth (Beth) M. Williamson

 Professional experience

 Dr. Williamson's early practice (1981 – 1988) focused on acute care and adult neurorehabilitation and her current practice focuses on pediatric physical therapy.
-She is certified in the treatment of children with cerebral palsy and the treatment of adults with hemiplegia by the Neurodevelopmental Treatment Association.
 She has participated in several short-term medical mission trips in Mexico, Bolivia, and Uganda.

 Professional organizations